-Our showroom at 2345 E. Waterloo Rd. in Edmond offers customers the opportunity to examine the value of our shelters and safe rooms prior to making a purchase.
+Our showrooms in Edmond and Tuttle offer customers the opportunity to examine the value of our shelters and safe rooms prior to making a purchase.
 With several shelters installed on our premises, you can select the style and size dimensions to meet your specific needs.

-With more than 30 employees and thousands of septic and storm shelter installations, our experienced crews know how to properly install with minimal disruption to your property.
-We are homeowners ourselves in the Edmond area and believe in treating every customer’s property as if it were our own.
+With more than 45 employees and thousands of septic and storm shelter installations, our experienced crews know how to properly install and believe in treating every customers property as it it were their own.

 We sell and install storm shelters in Oklahoma City, Norman, Moore, Edmond, and the surrounding areas.

 A storm shelter or storm cellar is a type of underground bunker designed to protect the occupants from violent severe weather, particularly tornadoes.
 They are most frequently seen in the Midwest (“Tornado Alley“) and Southeast United States where tornadoes are generally frequent and the low water table permits underground structures.